Aamar Boss

 Aamar Boss is a 2025 Indian Bengali-language corporate drama film written, produced and directed by Nandita Roy and Shiboprosad Mukherjee under the banner of Windows Production.
 The film stars Rakhee Gulzar, marking her comeback in Bengali cinema after twenty two years, Shiboprosad Mukherjee and Srabanti Chatterjee in lead roles, with Sauraseni Maitra, Aishwarya Sen, Shruti Das and Gourab Chatterjee in supporting roles.

 Inspired by real-life corporate day-care initiatives, the story explores themes of inclusive workplaces, intergenerational care, and transformative leadership.
 The film was announced in December 2023.
 Principal photography commenced in January 2024 and wrapped by February 2024.
 Music of the film is composed by Anupam Roy.
 The cinematography was done by Indranath Marick while Malay Laha handled the editing.

 Aamar Boss theatrically released on 9 May 2025, coinciding with Mother's Day.
 It was selected for screening under the Panorama Section at the 55th International Film Festival of India and 22nd Chennai International Film Festival.
 The film opened to positive reviews from the audience and critics alike.
-Grossing over ₹4.84 crore at the box office, it emerged as the one of the highest grossing Bengali film of 2025.
+It emerged as one of the highest grossing Bengali films of 2025.

 Plot

 The film follows Animesh, a 40-something owner of a publishing house, who struggles to balance his stressful job and his increasingly strained relationship with his wife, Mousumi.
 Meanwhile, his mother, Subhra—a retired head nurse recovering from bypass surgery—feels neglected and begins accompanying Animesh to his office.
 She eventually joins as a part-time proofreader, quickly forming warm connections with the staff.

 When Animesh is forced to travel to Mumbai following his father-in-law's death, Subhra implements a unique daycare policy: employees are allowed to bring their elderly parents or in-laws to work.
 This decision enhances team morale and productivity, but soon raises financial concerns.
-After an intense confrontation between Subhra and Animesh, other companies recognize the value of the initiative and step in to support it—validating Subhra’s leadership and vision.
+After an intense confrontation between Subhra and Animesh, other companies recognize the value of the initiative and step in to support it—validating Subhra's leadership and vision.